 Levine will keep being cited for firsts.
 That is inevitable.

 But if that is all people remember, they will miss the deeper reason her career matters.
 She showed that representation inside government is strongest when it arrives attached to competence, patience, and a willingness to remain in the line of fire.
-She also made visible something the country often forgets: public health is not only data and emergency powers.
-It is also communication, trust, and repeated acts of service by officials who are asked to carry unpopular burdens in public.
+She also made visible something the country often forgets: public health is data, emergency powers, communication, trust, and repeated acts of service by officials who are asked to carry unpopular burdens in public.

 Rachel Levine did not change American politics by herself.
 She did something more precise.
 She widened the image of who could hold authority in medicine and government without surrendering the idea that authority still has to be earned by work.